We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Getting a good amount of sleep is incredibly important for your health.

 Valerian is an herb native to Asia and Europe.
-Its root is commonly used as a natural treatment for symptoms of anxiety, depression and menopause.
+Its root is commonly used as a natural treatment for symptoms of anxiety, depression, and menopause.

 However, study results remain inconsistent.

-So despite the lack of objective measurements behind valerian, adults may consider testing it out for themselves.
+Despite the lack of objective measurements behind valerian, adults may consider testing it out for themselves.